user454322/browserid-verifier/doc/contributing.md

 ## Requirements
 * JDK 7
 * Maven 3
 * Ruby 2.1.2
  * rspec 3.1.0
  * capybara 2.4.4
  * selenium-webdriver 2.44.0

 ## Building the library
 `cd lib`
-It is Maven project, so do:
+It is a Maven project, so do:
 *  `mvn verify` to verify
 *  `mvn test` to execute the unit tests
 *  `mvn package` to create a jar file of the library